-The best bike computers – and GPS cycling computers in particular – have revolutionised the way cyclists plan their rides and track their training.
-Whether you’re a numbers nerd obsessed by marginal gains or an intrepid two-wheeled explorer who wants to get off the beaten track.
-Long gone are the days of cumbersome bike computers with awkward wires and wheel magnets.
-Today’s GPS computers are a world away from the designs of old, pulling data directly from satellites flying high above Planet Earth or seamlessly - and wirelessly - communicating with smart sensors elsewhere on the bike or your body.
+The best bike computers – and GPS cycling computers in particular – have revolutionised how cyclists plan their rides and track their training.
+Whether you're a numbers nerd obsessed with marginal gains or an intrepid two-wheeled explorer who wants to get off the beaten track, a decent cycling computer can help you better understand your ride dynamics.

 Best bike computers to buy right now

-Garmin’s latest set of cycling computers is arguably the best money can buy, with more data screens and ride tracking gizmos than most cyclists will ever need.
+Garmin’s latest set of cycling computers is arguably the best money can buy, with more data screens and ride-tracking gizmos than most cyclists will ever need.
 Those who love to pore over Strava figures or work out the power offset of individual legs can spend hours looking at graphs and crunching numbers.

 That said, the Garmin Edge 830 packs most of the 1030’s features but comes in way cheaper.
 So you do need to consider this larger – it can look quite bulky when strapped to the svelte aero bars of a road bike – and fancier unit.

-If you intend to use it primarily for navigation, the big screen is an absolute boon and it’s possible to calculate routes and change settings on the fly thanks to a larger, more responsive display.
+If you intend to use it primarily for navigation, the big screen is an absolute boon, and it’s possible to calculate routes and change settings on the fly thanks to a larger, more responsive display.
 But for tracking data, the cheaper Edge 830 is arguably just as good.
-However, if you simply must have the best of everything, when it comes to current bike computers, this is it.
+However, if you simply must have the best of everything when it comes to current bike computers, this is it.

-Read our full Garmin Edge 1030 review
+Read our full Garmin Edge 1030 review.

-In our Hammerhead Karoo 2 review, we said this is "an excellent, full-featured head unit that has everything most cyclists could need."
+In our review, we said this is "an excellent, full-featured head unit that has everything most cyclists could need."
 The best thing about the Karoo 2 is not that it's a brilliant device now but that we know Hammerhead will keep on adding new features in the future to make it even better value for money.

 The new Climber feature is an excellent example, and it sets the Karoo 2 apart from other devices on the market.
 The Climber is built on the Predictive Path Technology that provides riders with a detailed look at upcoming elevations to help see the road ahead.
 The Karoo 2 is the first and only cycling computer on the market right now that can anticipate and identify upcoming climbs without pre-loading the route.

 On top of that, Bluetooth Smart and Ant+ connectivity ensures compatibility with a range of third-party sensors, while Wi-Fi will automatically whisk your ride data to Strava when you return home from training.
+Other neat features include text, email and phone alerts, pre-loaded training sessions, Strava Live segments and a slick design with an integrated out-front mount which looks great on any bike.

 The Garmin Edge 130 Plus is the perfect entry-level bike computer that's especially geared towards MTB riders.
-This comparatively tiny device might not look like much with its monochrome screen but it offers lots of Garmin’s more advanced functionality in a smaller form factor.
+This comparatively tiny device might not look like much with its monochrome screen, but it offers lots of Garmin’s more advanced functionality in a smaller form factor.

 There’s good connectivity: hook up to peripherals and a smartphone for even more data, while the Garmin Connect app lets you track and analyse your rides.
 If you happen to have other Garmin wearables, maybe even the Garmin Enduro watch or the Garmin HRM-Pro heart rate monitor, adding the Edge 130 Plus to your cycling ecosystem is highly recommended.

-Read our full Garmin Edge 130 Plus review
+Read our full Garmin Edge 130 Plus review.

 Overall, the Lezyne Super Pro GPS is a well-designed unit with lots of functionality, which should allow you to do pretty much anything you want to view and record your ride stats and analyse the outcomes afterwards.
 It’s rugged and very competitively priced, but the supporting apps are a bit more ragged around the edges than Garmin’s highly polished environment.